lika151996/cohort-retention-analysis/README.md

 However, evaluating acquisition channels purely based on retention is not sufficient for strategic decisions.

-A complete evaluation would require additional financial metrics such as:

-Customer Acquisition Cost (CAC)
+A complete evaluation would require additional financial metrics such as: Customer Acquisition Cost (CAC),  Lifetime Value (LTV), Return on Investment (ROI), These metrics were not available in the dataset.

-Lifetime Value (LTV)

-Return on Investment (ROI)

-These metrics were not available in the dataset.